Abbess Roding: History

 The parish is recorded as having two windmills during its history.
 The first was a sunk post mill, and was located in the manor of Barwick Bernes, but in the farming records of 1382 the mill was reported to have been broken.
 A second later windmill, a Post mill was built upon top of a small mound, quarter of a mile north of the church.
 In 1578, Elizabeth I visited Rookwood Hall as a guest of the then owner Wistan Browne.
 A nonconformist congregation started in a barn at Rookwood Hall during 1698, and a permanent chapel was built in 1730.

 In 1845, authorisation from parliament was sought to build the Dunstable, London and Birmingham railway, which would have run from Leighton Buzzard to Maldon running through the Rodings, but authorisation was only granted to connect Dunstable to the line at Leighton Buzzard (8 & 9 Vict. c. xxxvii).
 In 1882 Abbess Roding was in the Ongar Union—poor relief provision set up under the Poor Law Amendment Act 1834 —and part of the Rural Deanery of Ongar.
 The registers of the church of St Edmund date to 1560.
 The church, restored in 1867, had attached an 1882 benefice of a rectory with residence, in the gift of and held by Rev. Lawrence Capel Cure of Balliol College, Oxford.
-Sir Henry Selwin-Ibbetson, Bt was Lord of the Manor and principal landowner.
+Sir Henry Selwin-Ibbetson, Bt was Lord of the manor and principal landowner.
 There was 1393 acre of parish land supporting a population of 237.
 Crops grown at the time were chiefly wheat, barley and beans, on a heavy soil with a clay subsoil.
 Parish occupations included seven farmers, a beer retailer, and the licensee of The Anchor public house.

-During World War I, non-conformists were sent to an interment camp as conscientious objectors.
+During World War I, non-conformists were sent to an internment camp as conscientious objectors.
 The camp had been set up at the Old Rectory, and was linked to the Chipping Ongar Agricultural Depot.
 During World War II, the lane leading from Abbess Roding to the Matching to Peartree Green road was closed to allow for the construction of RAF Matching within the parish boundary.